 A set U is first category, or meager, if it is a countable union of nowhere dense sets.
 The space S is first category if it is a first category set within itself.

 A subset of a first category set remains first category.
-Each nowhere dense set in the list is still nowhere dense.
+Each nowhere dense set in the list, when intersected with our subset, is still nowhere dense.

 Since the countable union of countable sets is countable, the countable union of first category sets is first category.